wharfkit/website/src/lib/docs/AccountKit/BalanceMethod.md

 ---
 title: Balance (Method)
-description: Retrieve the balance of an account for a specific token.
+description: Used to retrieve the balance of an account for a specific token.
 category: ContractKit
 published: true
 order: 3